The Signature Program

 Steve Self, BBVA Compass Bank

 The Signature Program curriculum is designed for established leaders to enrich their understanding of who they are.
 Participants discover their personality preferences, strengths, and communication preferences while they are introduced to an inclusive network and the Pikes Peak community.

 Each year, the program introduces a diverse group of people to an in-depth study of the issues and opportunities facing the Pikes Peak region.
 The community curriculum includes sessions covering such topics: education, human services, government (state and local), criminal justice, area history, economic development, the environment, and more.
 The leadership curriculum is just as comprehensive.
-Leaders need to understand themselves and out they impact their team.
+Leaders need to understand themselves and how they impact their team.

 Each program day focuses on one topic, takes place on-site, and is facilitated by experts in that field—including presentations, discussions, and activities.
 Program participants develop a robust knowledge of all sectors of work and life in the region, and their own opinions on all of it.
 And, of course, they build relationships with dozens of leaders in a variety of fields and in civic leadership.

 Signature Program participants are challenged to assume a more active and effective role in addressing community needs; and are given the knowledge, tools, and relationships to help them do so.
 We are proud to have sent more than 1,000 Signature Program graduates into community leadership.
 Graduates will learn their personality preferences, leadership strengths, community needs and become aware of key stakeholders and change-makers in our city.